danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 ![slack app demo modal form](../images/slack-app-demo-modal-form.png "slack app demo modal form")

 Read on to [Part 3: Slack Slash Command with Modal Response](../rails-slack-app-part3-slash-modal-response) to learn how to do this.

-## TODO
-* In the "Receive Slash Command in Rails" section: recall the Team model got populated in Part 1 of this series when we ran the OAuth flow to add this app to a Slack workspace.
-* Explain about escape option when defining slash command: Turning this on will modify the parameters sent with a command by a user.
-It will wrap URLs in angle brackets (ie. <http://example.com>) and it will translate channel or user mentions into their correlated IDs.
-Ref: https://api.slack.com/interactivity/slash-commands   (not important in this app)
-* edit